Historical Highlights of the Trail Riders of the Canadian Rockies

 In 2014, the T.R.C.R. held its first ride with our new outfitter, Julie Canning, in the Flints Valley area of Banff National Park.
 In 2015, the T.R.C.R. returned to Waterton Lakes National Park, but to new areas within the Park and also used a non-wilderness camp for the very first time, as a trial. (this is because Parks policy forbids us from operating a camp within Waterton Park boundaries.)
-It was a very successful summer, so much so, that by popular demand we have a three year contract with our new outfitter, Deb Watson owner of Alpine Stables.
+It was a very successful summer, so much so, that by popular demand we have a five-year contract with our new outfitter, Deb Watson owner of Alpine Stables.
 We were very pleased to see Deb, her Dad Dee Barrius (the cowboy legend) and their amazing family adopting the high standards of excellence that the T.R.C.R. has been proud of for over 90 years.
 Join us!!!!